ElieChaaban1/zbtprinter/README.md

 A Cordova/Phonegap driver for Zebra bluetooth printers

-This is a fork of https://github.com/michael79bxl/zbtprinter.git Update version ZSDK_ANDROID_API.jar and permission.
+This is a fork of https://github.com/michael79bxl/zbtprinter.git

+Update version ZSDK_ANDROID_API.jar and permissions.

 ##Usage
 You can find Zebra printer using: